seanscott95/Homework-Calendar/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+Work Day Scheduler

 This simple calendar application allows a user to save events for each hour of the day to a daily planner.
 The application runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
-It was created to manage time effectively.
+It was created to manage time effectively and to better understand using third-party API's.

 [Moment.js](https://momentjs.com/) was the library used to work with date and time.